jrlucier/eero_tracker/README.md

 ## Setup
 There are two ways to get the files copied into your HA instance:

 1. Manually copy the files from this project into your configuration directory of your Home Assistant install (mine is `~/.homeassistant`.
 This directory is the same one which has the `configuration.yaml` file in it.
+Note: You need to maintain the exact same directory pathings as I use in this repository.

-2. Go to your HA configuration directory (eg: `cd ~/.homeassistant`), and execute the following commands to have git pull it down.
+2. Use git.
+Go to your HA configuration directory (eg: `cd ~/.homeassistant`), and execute the following commands to have git pull it down.
     ```
     git init .
     git remote add -t \* -f origin origin https://github.com/jrlucier/eero_tracker.git